-One of the biggest barriers to accepting my own sexuality as a 23-year-old back in 1990 was the certainty than I’d forfeit the chance to be a dad.
+One of the biggest barriers to accepting my own sexuality as a 23-year-old back in 1990 was the certainty that I’d forfeit the chance to be a dad.
 A decade later, surrogacy started to be talked about – though it was always associated with celebrities, or uber-expensive US options.

-In recent years, I’ve met hundreds of gay guys who have either raised the funds to create a family overseas or found a surrogate here.
+In recent years, I’ve met hundreds of gay guys who either raised the funds to create a family overseas or found a surrogate here.
 It turns out there are so many ways to engage in surrogacy.

 Take Michael and Jarred.
 Six years ago, this Brisbane couple found a local surrogate Rachel Kunde who was willing to use her own eggs and womb – what’s called traditional surrogacy – to help them create twin boys Huxley & Elijah, who are now four years old.
 For Rachel, providing her eggs as well as her tummy comes naturally – she’s since carried for other couples too.